ryantd42/NY-Legislative-Git/2023/A4083A-2023/bill.md

  Southeast Asia, the Indian sub-continent or the Pacific Islands; or (d) American Indian or Alaskan Native persons having origins in any of the original peoples of North America; OR
-  (E) TRANSGENDER OR NON-BINARY.
+  (E) LESBIAN, GAY, BISEXUAL, TRANSGENDER OR NON-BINARY.
-  § 7.
+  § 6.
 This act shall take effect immediately.